 Great Storage Tips for a Medication Cart

-Every type of cart caters to different needs of the medical department from pediatric to emergency care and its contents always differ from each other.
-But the ways to store all of them is the same.
+Every type of cart caters to different needs of the medical department, from pediatric to emergency care, and its contents always differ from each other.
+But the ways to store all of them are the same.
 Read through some fantastic tips for keeping your medication cart –

-It is mandatory to keep all medicines, insulin pens, vaccines, etc. correctly labeled.
+It is mandatory to keep all medicines, insulin pens, vaccines, etc., correctly labeled.
 Keep a keen eye on the date of their opening and their expiration dates.
-By wrong labeling, you might face a situation of giving any wrong type of medication to your patient landing him/her up in a worse situation.
-Howsoever it may seem like a minor part of the overall medication cart, it is in fact extremely important.
+By wrong labeling, you might face a situation of giving any wrong type of medication to your patient, landing them up in a worse situation.
+Howsoever it may seem like a minor part of the overall medication cart; it is essential.

 Since the carts store and transport medical supplies for procedures, it is essential to keep them secured from any theft or loss, not only for financial reasons but also for safety.
 So, you should be well aware of when and how to lock your medical cart to protect the supplies.
-There are various security options that you can resort to, like- Keyed Lock Bar, Breakaway Bar, Wall Lock, Drawer Locks etc. You can shop around and search the best option suiting your needs.
+There are various security options that you can resort to, like- Keyed Lock Bar, Breakaway Bar, Wall Lock, Drawer Locks, etc. You can shop around and search for the best option suiting your needs.

 Precise Colors and Hazard Symbols

 A medication cart should be cleaned regularly to maintain the hygiene standards of the patient and the surroundings.
 The pill splitters, glucometers, and counting trays should be duly sanitized after each use.
 The bins should be emptied regularly, and the surface should be wiped clean after each medication pass.
 All the medicines and other items should be appropriately organized and kept in boxes, bags, etc. After all, a poorly maintained cart can decrease productivity and may also lead to health hazards.